 Early Years Foundation Stage (EYFS) is a framework aimed at the welfare and development of children from birth to the age of five years.
-Teachers of daycare centres or nurseries, the children are admitted to, will maintain a profile for each child, recording their activities until they are five years old.
+Teachers of daycare centers or nurseries, the children are admitted to, will maintain a profile for each child, recording their activities until they are five years old.
 This will help in assessing the development of the child, his/her positives and weak points and prepare them to enter school.

 The best way for a child to start learning is not through books, but through activities they involve in.
 These activities help children to develop skills, think and to make decisions.